 Hiring the right accounting employees is, therefore, crucial to operating a business smoothly.
-While knowledge of accounting practices might have been enough in the past, today’s accounting and bookkeeping professionals need wider skillsets to succeed.
+While knowledge of accounting skills and practices might have been enough in the past, today’s accounting and bookkeeping professionals need wider skill sets to succeed.
 Read on to learn which six skills your accounting department must have for your financials to flourish.

 1. Understanding of Your Industry

 While your accounting employees may be experts in bookkeeping and payroll, do they understand your industry?
 Software companies have industry-specific terms and protocol that are different from manufacturers.
 Even seemingly similar companies, such as consulting firms that specialize in different industries, may have differences that accounting employees need to be aware of.

 2. Knowledge of Reporting Expectations